DiogoSantoss/ctf-writeups/lab3/pickles_in_a_seri(al)ous_race.md

 This challenge consists in accessing a file inside the server running the script.
 The script allows users to create users and create or read files.
 An important concept is that files can be created in either CLASSY or FREE mode and can only be read in the same mode, otherwise the file is deleted.
-The CLASSY mode uses `pickle` to serialize and deserialize the files, while the FREE mode uses plain text to store the notes.
+The CLASSY mode uses `pickle` to serialize and deserialize the content of the files, while the FREE mode stores information using plain text.
-The `pickle` library which is known to be vulnerable to remote code execution, [source](https://davidhamann.de/2020/04/05/exploiting-python-pickle/).
+The `pickle` library is known to be vulnerable to remote code execution, [source](https://davidhamann.de/2020/04/05/exploiting-python-pickle/).

 ## Exploit

-Since the `pickle.dump` function is exploitable, the next step is to create a malicious payload.
+Since the `pickle.dump` function is exploitable, the first step is to create a malicious payload to steal the flag.
 ```python
 class FlagGrabber:
     def __reduce__(self):